The Topics We Cover

 How To Track Your SSI Performance

-Straight forward: in the middle of your dashboard navigate to the "Weekly social selling index".
-What you find here is a line chart visualization of the past 7 weeks (49 days).
+Straightforward: in the middle of your dashboard, navigate to the "Weekly social selling index."
+You'll find a line chart visualization of the past 7 weeks (49 days).
 This index tracks your previous efforts.
 You can see at one glance how your score changed over time.

-Usually, if you get more active the score will rise.
-But be informed: I've never experienced a sudden rise of more than a few percentage points in one week.
+Usually, the more active you are, the higher will your score be.
+But keep in mind that I've never experienced a sudden rise of more than a few percentage points in one week.

 Even when I had an extremely active phase during that time.
 That's also what I heard from colleagues and friends who use the SSI to their advantage.